|

 at one point in the middle of the audience to sing: though the tactic was anticipated by

 many of the fans in the house, and it continues to spur enthusiasm.
+His frequent traversing of the stage added an element of

 rock-star energy to the proceedings, as did his confident demeanor and the lighting, all

 of which elevated the show's quality far above Vegas mainroom spectacle.
+But the choice of the lightweight ditty "It Takes

 Two" for a duet with Wynonna, was a wasted opportunity.
 A compare-and-contrast of the